skypyproject/skypy/docs/position/index.rst

 .. _skypy.position.uniform_around:

-The simplest distribution of points on the sky is the uniform distribution over a spherical region with a given centre.
-To sample `n` points from this distribution, use the `~skypy.position.uniform_around` function:
+The simplest distribution of positions on the sky is the uniform distribution over a circular region with given centre and area.
+To sample this distribution, use the `~skypy.position.uniform_around` function:

 .. literalinclude:: uniform_around.yml
    :language: yaml